OrbitIQ/orbit-iq/README.md

 2. **Website**: This is the frontend service, built from the context in `./website`.
 It runs on port `3000`.
 3. **Database (DB)**: A PostgreSQL database service running on port `5432`.
 4. **init-db**: A service to initialize the database.
+5. **crawler**: A service that runs every 24h to crawl various websites for satellite data and dump it into the table `crawler_dump`
+6. **validator**: A service that creates proposed changes to the `official_satellites` table based on the data in `crawler_dump` after doing some validation and data integrity checks.

 ## Prerequisites